neotheprogramist/solana-verifier/README.md

 - Create program accounts
 - Send transactions to interact with the program
 - Read account data from the blockchain
-- Use the scheduler to execute tasks on-chain

-## Scheduler Integration

-The verifier program now integrates with a task scheduler that can:
-- Schedule and execute arithmetic tasks
-- Store task results in a persistent account
-- Demonstrate how to use the scheduler pattern in Solana programs

-The scheduler example shows how to:
-- Create a scheduler account
-- Schedule an Add task with two operands
-- Execute the task on-chain
-- Get the result of the computation

 ## Programmatic Deployment